 - financial market infrastructure work, including regulatory reform in the sector

-- the rapidly developing digital financial services sector and our clients’ work within it
+- the continued rapid growth of the digital financial services sector and our clients’ work within it

 - financial regulatory investigations and disciplinary proceedings

 - our clients’ Brexit-related restructuring, longer-term business operations and post-Brexit strategic objectives